OSHeroes/Magma/README.md

   like ¨yourGoWorkspace¨/src/github.com/Synaxis/bfheroesMagma``

 MagmaServer handles REST requests from the game client and server.
-It is another framework used for login/store and more It can be use by both BFHeroes , and BFPlay4Free ( and more ?)
+It is another framework used for login/store/inventoryList/XML retrieving and more It can be used by both BFHeroes and BFPlay4Free

 there is also "PLASMA" framework which we don't know how to make it (not docummented) at the moment (? )